gkarakou/systemd-denotify/README.md

 </pre>

-NOTE: if you only found the python3 libs in your distro's repos there is a python3 library named systemd-notify3.py.
+NOTE: There can be a chance where you will only find the python3 dependencies.
+A python3 library named systemd-notify3.py exists.
 To install it:

 <pre>
 sudo python3 install.py v3